JR Chandler and Babe Carey: Recurring themes

 Several recurring themes were incorporated into the JR and Babe romance, such as the pairing's meeting on the pier in San Diego, being star-crossed, JR's inner turmoil, and Babe's cheating.
 The "pier in San Diego" theme became symbolic for JR and Babe's experience of love at first sight.
 In the December 23, 2003 episode, Babe refers to meeting JR on a foggy dock as the answer to their prayers and confesses that she loved him upon seeing him.
 In the February 16, 2006 episode, the two describe themselves as lost until they saw each other.

 The couple was occasionally compared to Tad and Dixie.
 Before her "death" in 2002, Dixie is said to have given JR a necklace Tad gave her.
-Once committed to Babe, JR gives Babe the necklace, saying Dixie believed it was filled with more love than he could ever imagine and that this is what he wants for he and Babe and their family.
+Once committed to Babe, JR gives Babe the necklace, saying Dixie believed it was filled with more love than he could ever imagine and that this is what he wants for himself, Babe and their family.
 Several months later, when JR is recovering from his jump out of a window, enraged at Babe for her one-night stand with Josh Madden, Tad tells JR that JR loves Babe the same way that he himself loves Dixie.

 JR's father usually served as an obstacle in separating the pairing, and happiness for the two was typically a sign that tragedy would soon follow.
 One example is their 2006 honeymoon, where JR sketches a picture of Babe.
 In reference to the 1997 James Cameron film Titanic, where the two star-crossed lovers in the film are separated by tragedy, Babe states, "This is so Leo DiCaprio, but you are way hotter."
 Tragedy is foreshadowed when JR's sketch of Babe blows over in the wind (slow motion), following a scene where JR has just reassured Babe that everything will be fine.
 Meanwhile, JR's family back home predicts that he will fall into a place "so deep and dark" after Dixie reveals herself to have purposely stayed "dead" that "even Babe won't be able to reach him".